 Our marquee is fully funded, in the ground, and looking great.
 A big heartfelt thanks to Rosey Retirement Resources!

 In the meantime we still need your help.
+Thanks!

 The video below outlines our vision for the future of The Old Church Concert Hall.
 Donations are lovely, but you can also support us by coming to shows and helping us spread the word.
 You can find more information about our planned improvements and perks for donors on our Act II page.